Information and advice for people with vision loss

 As well as Braille versions of books and magazines, you can buy Braille display units, which can be attached to computers that allow you to read the text displayed on a computer screen.
 Braille computer keyboards are also available.

-The charity Guide Dogs has been providing guide dogs for people with visual impairment for many years.
+The charity Guide Dogs has been providing guide dogs for people with vision loss for many years.
 Guide dogs can help you get around, and provide both a sense of independence and companionship.

-If you apply for a guide dog, Guide Dogs provide all the essential equipment free of charge and can offer financial assistance if needed for things like food or vet costs.
+If you apply for a guide dog, Guide Dogs provide all the essential equipment free of charge and can also offer financial assistance if needed for things like food or vet costs.

-Guide Dogs also offer a number of other services for people with a visual impairment - even if you don't have a guide dog - such as Children and Young People's Services and mobility training.
+Guide Dogs also offer a number of other services for people with a visual impairment (even if you don't have a guide dog), such as Children and Young People's Services and mobility training.